 Buffalo Springfield’s origins are well documented – Stills and Young had already crossed paths as they both tried to break into the music industry.
-Stills had unsuccessfully auditioned for The Monkees, while Young had been in a band with Rick James.
+Stills had also unsuccessfully auditioned for The Monkees, while Young had played in a band with Rick James.
 Stills and Furay were driving through Hollywood when they spotted Neil Young’s distinctive black hearse with bass player Bruce Palmer in tow; Canadians Young and Palmer had been unsuccessfully seeking Stills for a jam session, and were driving out of town.
 The four formed Buffalo Springfield with experienced drummer Dewey Martin, who had previously played with The Standells.

 In just over two years, Buffalo Springfield released three albums, although they’re most remembered for recording one of the decade’s best known protest songs, Stills’ ‘For What It’s Worth’.
 But their history was also tumultuous – Palmer was deported several times for drug possession, while the temperamental Young quit and returned to the group several times.
-With such a volatile history, the group only really hit their potential on one of their three albums, but they’re still a fascinating act, a collective of several exceptional talents taking their first steps in recorded music.
+With such a volatile history, the group only hit their potential on one of their three albums, but they’re still a fascinating act, a collective of several exceptional talents taking their first steps in recorded music.

 Buffalo Springfield Album Reviews

 Buffalo Springfield’s debut album feels somewhat anachronistic – released almost a year after Californian contemporaries The Byrds released the ground-breaking ‘Eight Miles High’, Stephen Stills’ melodic folk-rock and British invasion style songs are tame in comparison.
 The album was re-released in early 1967 with Stills’ breakthrough single ‘For What It’s Worth’ added as the opening track, and it’s clearly a step ahead of Stills’ other material on this record, with its counter-cultural message and Young’s minimal, yet effective, guitar leads.